Supply Resumes But Copper Prices Hold, MMI Only Falls a Point

 The strike at the world’s largest copper mine, Escondida in Chile, ended at the end of March.
 It took 44 days for the company to reach an agreement with workers, much longer than expected.

-The mine is not rushing to ramp up output back to pre-strike levels.
-According to Platts, on April 26, Owner BHP Billiton has said will outline the impact of the strike on Escondida’s output in results due for release on April 26.
-The strike is estimated to have cost Escondida more than 200,000 metric tons in copper production.
+It will take time for the mine to ramp up output back to pre-strike levels.
+According to Platts, on April 26, Owner BHP Billiton will outline the impact of the strike on Escondida’s output.
+It is estimated that the mine have lost around 200,000 metric tons in production because of the strike.

-Workers at the mine voted to return to work, despite not having reached an agreement on a new pay deal with management.
-Instead, workers extended their existing contract by 18 months, losing out on a new signing bonus or wage increase, but they will be able to renegotiate a new deal in 2018 after a new pro-union Chilean labor law goes into into effect.
+According to CNBC, workers at the mine voted to return to work, despite not having reached an agreement on a new pay deal with management.
+Instead, workers extended their existing contract by 18 months and they will be able to renegotiate a new deal in 2018 after a new pro-union law in Chile goes into into effect.

 Cerro Verde Mine Resumes Operations

-According to a recent Commodity Insights article, Cerro Verde, the largest copper in Peru, has only been operating at 50% of capacity since workers initiated a strike on March 10.
-At the end of the month, workers signed an agreement as the union accepted the company’s offer to improve family health care benefits and pay workers their portion of the mine’s profits earlier than usual.
-The mine produced just under 500,000 mt of the red metal last year.
+According to a recent Commodity Insights article, Cerro Verde, the largest copper in Peru, has only been operating at 50% of capacity due to a strike that began on March 10.
+At the end of March, workers signed an agreement providing for more generous health care benefits as well as a profit share earlier than in previous years.
+The mine produced just under half a million mt of the red metal last year.

 Grasberg Mine Gets Temporary Export Permit

-Freeport-McMoran was granted a temporary permit to export copper concentrates from its Grasberg mine in Indonesia, the world’s largest gold mine which also produces copper.
+Reuters reported that Freeport-McMoran was granted a temporary permit to export copper concentrates from its Grasberg mine in Indonesia, the world’s second largest copper mine.
 The new permit broke a 12-week deadlock that had cut supply to Asian smelters.
 The new export license will last eight months.
 The amnesty means the company can renew deliveries of copper concentrates in Asia after declaring force majeure in February, but longer-term discussions over the company’s rights in Indonesia have yet to be determined.